HanifHBK/ECP205-ESP32-Control-Algorithm/README.md

 ---

-## Example Figures
+## Presentation
-To improve clarity, it is recommended to include the following figures:
-- Block diagram of the torsional system and controller (place in `/figures`)
-- Simulink block diagrams of legacy and rewritten algorithms
-- Example simulation plots (open-loop and closed-loop responses)
-- Profiling report comparison between DSP and ESP32
+You can see "Torsional System Algorithm Developer.pdf" to get some insight on how to build the project (but it's in Indonesian)

 ## Acknowledgment

-This work was developed as part of control system research and laboratory implementation by Muhammad Hanif Hibatullah.
+This work was developed as part of Mechatronics Lecture Project by Muhammad Hanif Hibatullah.